The most important terms in cryptospace.

 Nonce

-A number used once in cryptographic calculations, especially when verifying a block in the blockchain.
+A number used only once in cryptographic calculations, particularly in verifying a block on the blockchain.

 Noob

-A beginner in the crypto world who has little experience with digital currencies and blockchain technology.
+A beginner in the crypto world with little experience in digital currencies and blockchain technology.

 OTC